 - Each parent on SPL may work up to 20 Shared Parental Leave in Touch (SPLIT) days.
 These are optional and paid at the employee’s usual rate.

-The new rules apply to couples who are adopting, in a same-sex partnership, or bringing up a baby from a previous relationship, as well as to birth parents.
+The new shared parental leave policy applies to couples who are adopting, in a same-sex partnership, or bringing up a baby from a previous relationship, as well as to birth parents.
 The right to six weeks’ leave at 90% of full earnings remains exclusively for birth mothers and primary adopters, so it’s unlikely many mums will be handing their new-born to dad and dashing back to their desk after a fortnight.
 There is no legal requirement for firms to match their shared parental leave benefits to any enhanced maternity benefits they offer.